 Name: Robert P. Delprino

-Title: Professor of Psychology and Assistant Dean of the School of Natural and Social Sciences
+Title: Buffalo State College Professor of Psychology and Assistant Dean of the School of Natural and Social Sciences

 Delprino earned his Ph.D. in industrial and organizational psychology from Old Dominion University and his M.S. in forensic psychology from the John Jay College of Criminal Justice.
-He joined the faculty at Buffalo State College in 1992 and became assistant dean in 2017.
+He joined the Buffalo State faculty in 1992 and became assistant dean in 2017.

 What should people know about the way they’re feeling right now?